mirkoalicastro/selective-test-runner/README.md

                  └──────────────────────┘  └─────────────────────┘  └───────────────────┘
 ```

-1. **Collect** -- attaches a Java agent to Surefire's forked JVM.
+1. **Collect**: attaches a Java agent to Surefire's forked JVM.
 The agent instruments every method entry in your production and test classes using ASM bytecode rewriting.
-2. **Select** -- uses JGit to detect changed `.java` files, resolves them to compiled classes (including inner classes), looks up the coverage map to find which tests touch those classes, and sets Surefire's `test` filter.
+2. **Select**: uses JGit to detect changed `.java` files, resolves them to compiled classes (including inner classes), looks up the coverage map to find which tests touch those classes, and sets Surefire's `test` filter.
-3. **Report** -- merges the per-module coverage dump into the shared coverage map (JSON) and writes a human-readable summary.
+3. **Report**: merges the per-module coverage dump into the shared coverage map (JSON) and writes a human-readable summary.

 ## Configuration